-USAID’s Regional Development Mission for Asia (USAID RDMA), located in Bangkok, Thailand, implements programs and forges partnerships with government, civil society, private sector and regional institutions across 24 Asian nations.
-RDMA’s regional programs that address cross-border issues, including environmental issues, which are among the chief impediments to Asia’s long-term development success.
+The United States Agency for International Development (USAID) Regional Development Mission for Asia (RDMA), located in Bangkok, Thailand, implements programs and forges partnerships with government, civil society, private sector and regional institutions across 24 Asian nations.
+USAID RDMA’s regional programs address cross-border issues, including environmental issues, which are among the chief impediments to Asia’s long-term development success.
 Rapid economic growth has led to dramatic increases in the use of natural resources and wrought unprecedented damage on Asia’s forests, fisheries, wildlife and vulnerable ecosystems in response to these threats.
-Learn more.

-Partner organization, the Southeast Asian Fisheries Development Center (SEAFDEC), is the technical and operational arm for fisheries matters in the region, and is engaged in the ASEAN-SEAFDEC Strategic Partnership (ASSP).
-ASSP works to enhance cooperation between ASEAN, SEAFDEC, and ASEAN member countries and recognizes USAID Oceans as an official ASSP program.
-SEAFDEC facilitates regional engagement and supports Activity work streams through the Oceans/SEAFDEC Technical Working Group.
-SEAFDEC also bring tremendous technical expertise to the Activity, in support of capacity building activities in the learning and expansion sites.
-SEAFDEC is working closely with national fisheries agencies on the implementation of the ASEAN Catch Documentation Scheme, which complements Ocean’s regional approach and supports traceability objectives.
-Learn more.
+The Southeast Asian Fisheries Development Center (SEAFDEC), is the technical and operational arm for fisheries matters in the region, and is engaged in the ASEAN-SEAFDEC Strategic Partnership (ASSP).
+ASSP works to enhance cooperation between ASEAN, SEAFDEC, and ASEAN member countries.
+SEAFDEC and ASEAN member countries recognize USAID Oceans as an official ASSP program.
+SEAFDEC facilitates regional engagement and supports Activity work streams through the USAID Oceans/SEAFDEC Technical Working Group.
+SEAFDEC also bring tremendous technical expertise to the USAID Oceans Activity, in support of capacity building activities in the learning and expansion sites.
+SEAFDEC is working closely with national fisheries agencies on the implementation of the ASEAN Catch Documentation Scheme, which complements USAID Ocean’s regional approach and supports regional fisheries traceability objectives.

 USAID Oceans aims to strengthen the capacity of regional and national governance bodies and institutions.
-In support of this goal, the USAID Oceans National Technical Working Group (TWG) was established in 2016, and is comprised of individual members appointed at the regional, national and local level that mirror the USAID Oceans team structure.
-The TWG is a network and mechanism to facilitate regional collaboration.
-A TWG has been established for each member country and for SEAFDEC’s technical leads, with each team coming together to work collectively to further regional engagement and implementation.
-Technical leads within the TWG will work directly with USAID Oceans’ work stream specialists in the areas of catch documentation and traceability, fisheries management, human welfare, and partnerships.
-Visit Where Oceans Works to access Technical Working Group contact information and details.
+In support of this goal, the USAID Oceans National Technical Working Group (TWG) was established in 2016, and is comprised of government agency representatives appointed from the regional, national, and local levels that mirror the USAID Oceans team structure.
+The USAID Oceans National TWG is a network and mechanism to facilitate regional collaboration among ASEAN member countries.
+National TWGs have been established for each ASEAN member country and for SEAFDEC technical leads.
+Each national team comes together to work collectively to further regional representation and engagement.
+Technical leads within National TWGs work directly with USAID Oceans technical leads and country staff in the areas of catch documentation and traceability, fisheries management, human welfare, and private sector engagement.
+Visit Where Oceans Works to learn where National TWGs are found throughout the Southeast Asia region.

-SSG Advisors harnesses the power of collaboration to enable communities, companies, and governments to drive market-based solutions to global challenges.
-SSG Advisors has proven experience in partnerships for development, building on their recent successes with TV White Space’s broadband with the USAID Ecosystems Improved for Sustainable Fisheries (ECOFISH) Project.
-Under USAID Oceans, SSG has been working to develop public-private partnerships with information and communications technology firms, leading retailers, Southeast Asian seafood processors and fisheries, and the financial sector to support the development of electronic catch documentation and traceability to reduce illegal fishing and improve fisheries management.
-Learn more.
+Resonance harnesses the power of collaboration to enable communities, companies, and governments to drive market-based solutions to global challenges.
+Resonance has proven experience in partnerships for development, building on their recent successes with TV White Space’s broadband with the USAID Ecosystems Improved for Sustainable Fisheries (ECOFISH) Project.
+Under USAID Oceans, Resonance has been working to develop public-private partnerships with information and communications technology firms, leading retailers, Southeast Asian seafood processors and fisheries, and the financial sector to support the development of electronic catch documentation and traceability to reduce illegal fishing and improve fisheries management.